Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: A Dynamic Regional Model of Climate and the Economy with an ETS

 The global average temperature rises as carbon emissions accumulate in the atmosphere.
-We follow the TCRE climate system and assume that the global average temperature increase above the pre-industrial level is approximately proportional to cumulative global emissions $\mathcal{E}_{t}$, i.e.,
+Adopting the TCRE climate system representation \citep{matthews2009}, it is assumed that the global average temperature increase above the pre-industrial level is approximately linear to cumulative global emissions $\mathcal{E}_{t}$, i.e.,

-where the cumulative emissions at 2020, $\mathcal{E}_{0}$, is chosen such that the initial global mean temperature $T_{0}$ is 1.2°C above the pre-industrial level.
-Here{} $\zeta=0.0021$ is the contribution rate of{} CO\textsubscript{2}{} equivalent to temperature, calibrated with the projections of emissions and temperatures in the four Representative Carbon Concentration Pathways (RCPs): RCP 2.6, RCP 4.5, RCP 6.0, and RCP 8.5 \citep{meinshausen2011rcp}.
-Figure \ref{fig:TCRE} in Appendix \ref{sec: Atmospheric Temperature Anomaly } shows that the calibrated TCRE climate system can match all four RCP temperature pathways using their associated RCP emission pathways.
-Cumulative global emissions evolve according to